thediscordcoder/discord-server-nuke/README.md

 It is most effective when you type messages into every channel possible to get the bot spamming everyone in more than one channel

+Future updates and version info

+v1: normal spammer

+v2: adds admin roles to everyone who types in the chat

+v3: rapidly deletes and creates new channels

+v4: randomizes its nickname so it becomes hard to ban (and possibly everyone elses)

+v5: fixes, improvements